The Life of Practical Wisdom

 better a producing health" (Nicomachean Ethics VI.8.1141b14).

 "Practically wise young people do not seem to exist.
 The reason is that practical wisdom is concerned with particulars, and this comes to be known from experience (ἐμπειρίας), but a young person lacks experience, since some length of time is needed to produce it" (Nicomachean Ethics VI.9.1142a13).
 The life of practical wisdom is a life of reason, but it is not a pure exercise of "intellect" (νοῦς) and "thinking" (νοεῖν).
-The exercise of reason in the life of practical wisdom is not about universals only.
-The life of practical wisdom involves experience and awareness of particulars.
+The exercise of reason in the life of practical wisdom does not involve universals only.
+It involves experience and awareness of particulars too.
 This makes the exercise of reason in this life second to the exercise of reason in the life of contemplation.

 "As then the question of legislation has been left uninvestigated by previous thinkers, it will perhaps be well if we consider it for ourselves, together with the whole question of the constitution of the State, in order to complete as far as possible our philosophy of human affairs (τὰ ἀνθρώπεια φιλοσοφία)" (Nicomachean Ethics X.9.1181b12).